 I was driving back home when I received the news I had been dreading.
 A year and a half prior, my close friend Mike called me to tell me he had cancer.
 Now I received the message that he was gone, leaving behind a lovely wife and two beautiful daughters.
 A day after I received the news, I flew out to gather with his friends and family to celebrate his life.
 The experience of losing someone close makes you evaluate the life you are living.
 One of the most powerful thoughts that emerged was that this life is a vapor.
 It moves incredibly fast yet is richly significant.
 I thought about how I would want to be remembered.

 There were many people that spoke at Mike’s memorial.
 A theme developed.
 He had led a powerfully full life that was driven by relationships.
-Most of all, he adored his wife and daughters who will remember him as extraordinary.
+Most of all, he adored his wife and daughters who will always remember him as a remarkable person who loved them faithfully.
 We all want to be remembered that way by our children.
 I learned a lot from my friend.
-Here are 5 ways to be remembered as a good father:
+Here are 5 ways to be remembered as a good father.

 1. Just be.